 Obviously I didn’t want to click the link to find out where it was going, in case the destination has viruses that would be downloaded to my machine.
 So instead, I pasted the link into a redirect tracer, which does the work for me.
 And in this instance it turns out the link will take you to visitworld.com.py/apple, which is where the scam is hosted (so don’t go there!).
 That website appears to be for a travel agency in Paraguay called Visit World (who are on Facebook here).
 Either they’ve been hacked or they’re directly involved, I don’t know.
 But they’re clearly not Apple in any case.

 I don’t usually get the chance to name those responsible, but when examining the source code of this particular email, I saw a comment that says “<!
 SPYUS TEAM !>”.
-I won’t link to their site for safety, but I’ve had a very careful look.
-It’s riddled with typos and grammatical errors like their emails, but basically Spyus illegally sell mailers, scripts, bots, etc for people to run scams.
-This includes Apple, Netflix and Paypal scams as shown on their Youtube channel (where they illustrate how highly realistic their scam pages look).
+I’ve had a very careful look at one of their websites, at spyus.org, and it’s riddled with typos and grammatical errors like their emails.
+They illegally sell mailers, scripts, bots, etc for people to run scams, including Apple, Netflix and Paypal scams.
 So they may well be responsible for the Netflix and Paypal scams I’ve had in the past.

 But in this instance we can be sure that an amateur scammer has bought Spyus products to run a scam to get people’s personal details.
-And as noted earlier, the scammer appears to be based in a Moroccan university, if the From address is any indication.
-It could be a fake address, of course, but I wouldn’t be surprised if it was a lonely student desperate for attention, who has nothing better to do.
+And as noted earlier, that buyer appears to be based in a Moroccan university, if the From address is any indication.
+But it could easily be a fake address, of course.
+But it wouldn’t surprise me if it was a lonely student desperate for attention.

 For completion, this is the advice I received in the automated response from Apple’s phishing mailbox.
 It’s important to read this if you want to know more about phishing scams or if you believe your Apple ID has been compromised: